Search

 • Restricted patterns of behaviour

-In addition to identifying these difficulties it is essential that there is evidence of what interventions have been tried in order to meet the child/ young person’s needs.
+In addition to identifying these difficulties, there must be evidence of interventions previously tried to meet the child or young person’s needs.
 This is known as the Graduated Response.
-More information about this can be found in the Worcestershire Local Offer and Graduated Response
+More information about this can be found in the Worcestershire Local Offer and Graduated Response.

-The referral form requires very detailed information and is best given to parents to complete in partnership with the child/young person’s school/educational setting, or professionals working closely with the child over time on a regular basis.
+The referral form requires very detailed information and is best completed in partnership with the child/young person’s parents, school/educational setting, or professionals working closely with the child overtime on a regular basis.

 We require a wide range of detailed information to decide if this is the most appropriate service for a child or young person.
 The information provided forms part of the child/young person’s assessment if they are accepted onto the pathway.